jingxiangma/jingxiangma.github.io/index.md

 ## Seminars

 In Sheffield we have learning seminars from time to time.
 In 2023 I organized a seminar on **singularity theory**, following Arnold's book 'Dynamical Systems VI: Singularity Theory I'.
-In 2025 I helped organized a seminar on **Frobenius manifolds and quantum cohomology**, which is about some selected topics on Dubrovin's conjecture and behaviours of quantum cohomology under birational transformations.
+In 2025 I helped organizing a seminar on **Frobenius manifolds and quantum cohomology**, which is about some selected topics on Dubrovin's conjecture and behaviours of quantum cohomology under birational transformations.
 I will put some materials on these seminars here in the future.

 ---